notangelmario/paquet/docs/getting-started.md

 ## Extra

-When you submit your app, you specify your app's features.
+When you submit your app, you need specify your app's features.
 These features include: mobile optimisation, offline capability and more.

 You can also specify an URL to your app's source code.